top of page

 Why can a few minutes dancing with someone create a stronger emotional memory than a long conversation?

-Partner dances like forró exist in a very unusual space between music, movement, social interaction, and physical proximity.
-Two people who may have never met before suddenly share rhythm, touch, improvisation, eye contact, and emotional atmosphere, all organized around the same music.
+Partner dances like forró occupy a very unusual space between music, movement, social interaction, and physical proximity.
+Two people who may have never met before suddenly share rhythm, touch, improvisation, eye contact, and attention, all organized around the same music.

 The Implicit Contract of Trust in Social Dancing